docelic/article_date/README.md

 ## Runtime and results

-When the application starts, it will print a summary of the running configuration to the screen.
-Also, if option -v is provided, it will print '.' and '+' to the screen for each downloaded and parsed file.
+When the application starts, it will print a summary of the running configuration to STDOUT.
+Also, if option -v is provided, it will print '.' and '+' for each downloaded and parsed file.

-As URLs are processed, each result row in the browser displays the following values:
+As URLs are processed, each result row in the browser will display the following values:

 1. Sequential number following the ordering of URLs in the list, starting from 0
 2. Page URL (in case of a download error also with a copy of the error text)